 Pharmacist job outlook

-That growth is projected to come from increased needs as baby boomers age.
-Much of the pharmacist job growth is projected to come from the hospital setting.
+Baby boomers will age.
+The problem is that automation, Amazon, and other forces increase productivity per pharmacist and thus reduce the number needed.
+Out of the pharmacist job growth that is expected, much will come from the hospital setting.
 Hospitals are seeing more and more value in having clinical pharmacists on hand so they can dispense and monitor patient responses to medication as well as patient outcomes.

-This could bode well for pharmacists with student loan debt, since most hospitals would be qualifying employers to get Public Service Loan Forgiveness (PSLF), saving PharmDs a lot of money paying back their student loans.
+This does not bode well for pharmacists with student loan debt.
+That said, most hospitals would be qualifying employers to get Public Service Loan Forgiveness (PSLF), which could save PharmDs a lot of money paying back their student loans.
+That is, if you can get a job.

-Places like Walmart, CVS, Walgreens, Target and Express Scripts are supplying a lot of those jobs at the moment.
+Places like Walmart, CVS, Walgreens, Target and Express Scripts are still supplying a lot of those jobs at the moment in the private sector.
 But those companies set up shop and got in the game quickly.
 It may have been too quick because now they’re starting to reduce full-time pharmacist positions.

 More schools of pharmacy enter the market to meet demand